nbarbettini/BeautifulRestApi/README.md

 }
 ```

-### Model ION links, resources, and collections
+### Model Ion links, resources, and collections

-[ION](https://ionwg.org) provides a simple framework for describing REST objects in JSON.
-These ION objects can be modeled as POCOs in C#.
+[Ion](https://ionwg.org) provides a simple framework for describing REST objects in JSON.
+These Ion objects can be modeled as POCOs in C#.
 Here's a Link object:

 ```csharp
 public class Link